Blundert/blundert.github.io/README.md

 <p data-height="265" data-theme-id="0" data-slug-hash="PWQEgG" data-default-tab="css,result" data-user="Blundert" data-embed-version="2" data-pen-title="My card badge" class="codepen">See my Pen <a href="http://codepen.io/Blundert/pen/PWQEgG/">My card badge</a> on <a href="http://codepen.io/Blundert">CodePen</a>.</p>

-## Angular on github page.
+## Angular on github page

 ### Angular project

 Create your progect on Angular with your favorite build management.
-Build project in a folder with different name from 'dist'.
+Build project in a folder with a different name from 'dist'.

 ### 404 and index.html